Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Introduction

-On the other hand, the fate of the quantum matters of intermediate scales such as $1 \, \text{\AA} = 10^{-10} \, \mathrm{m}$ near black holes has been the subject of relatively little investigations.
+On the other hand, the fate of the quantum matters of intermediate scales such as $1 \, \text{\AA} = 10^{-10} \, \mathrm{m}$ near black holes has been the subject of relatively few investigations.
 There are several works along this line.
-These include one electron atom in general curved spacetimes \cite{Parker:1980hlc, Parker:1980kw}, effects of gravity on hydrogen spectrum \cite{Parker:1982nk}, a bound state of relativistic scalar particles and a rotating black hole \cite{Hod:2015goa}, a nonrelativistic limit of scalar and Dirac fields in curved spacetimes \cite{Falcone:2022hfa, Jentschura:2013bia}, gravitational effects by topological defects on the hydrogen atom \cite{deAMarques:2002hbv}, general relativistic effects on hydrogen systems \cite{Fischbach:1981ne}.
-It is no doubt that the quantum behavior of matters of atomic scale is best studied in the nonrelativistic quantum mechanics.
-Their quantum mechanical properties, including the detail of the material, the atomic and the chemical properties, are completely understood by the solutions to the Schr\"odinger equation.
-It is now tantalizing to study how the strong gravity effects on the quantum wavefunctions in the atomic scale.
-It is apparent that effects of strong gravity near a black hole can not be captured by simply introducing a Newtonian potential in the Schr\"odinger equation.
-We therefore need the Schr\"odinger equation that incorporates the curvature effects of spacetime.
+These include one electron atom in general curved spacetimes \cite{Parker:1980hlc, Parker:1980kw}, effects of gravity on the hydrogen spectrum \cite{Parker:1982nk}, a bound state of relativistic scalar particles and a rotating black hole \cite{Hod:2015goa}, a nonrelativistic limit of scalar and Dirac fields in curved spacetimes \cite{Falcone:2022hfa, Jentschura:2013bia}, gravitational effects by topological defects on the hydrogen atom \cite{deAMarques:2002hbv}, and general relativistic effects on hydrogen systems \cite{Fischbach:1981ne}.
+There is no doubt that the quantum behavior of matters of atomic scale is best studied in the nonrelativistic quantum mechanics.
+Their quantum mechanical properties, including the detail of the material, the atomic, and the chemical properties, are completely understood by the solutions to the Schr\"odinger equation.
+It is now tantalizing to study how the strong gravity affects on the quantum wave functions in the atomic scale.
+It is apparent that effects of strong gravity near a black hole cannot be captured by simply introducing a Newtonian potential in the Schr\"odinger equation.
+The Newtonian approximation is valid when a quantum system is far from the black hole, namely, $r \gg r_{\text{H}}$, where $r_{\text{H}}$ is the radius of the black hole event horizon.
+In order to examine the strong gravitational effects on quantum systems near the horizon at $r \sim r_{\text{H}}$, where the Newtonian approximation is violated, the Schr\"odinger equation that incorporates curvature effects of spacetime is required.